Tslater01/SolvingPokemonPlatinum/README.md

 **rival_cycle:**
 - The rival_cycle is a vital aspect of the gameplay strategy.
-- Early in the game, the program cannot gain experience points (Exp) through random grass encounters before the first gym.
+- Early in the game, Chimchar cannot gain experience points (Exp) through random grass encounters, as the program has zero idea if the player is involved in a randomly encountered battle.
 To level up Chimchar, we need to acquire Exp from trainer battles.
 - The rival_cycle strategy involves defeating one of the trainer's Pokémon and then intentionally losing to their second Pokémon.
 - Our preferred trainer for this strategy is Barry, who has a level 9 Pidgey.
 We defeat Pidgey and intentionally lose to Barry's second Pokémon, Piplup.
 - After fainting, Chimchar gains the Exp from the first Pokémon.
 We then restore Chimchar at a PokeCenter and return to the rival battle, allowing us to repeat this process until Chimchar reaches the desired level.